NivedhanaS/NivedhanaS/README.md

-- 👋 Hello All, I’m @NivedhanaS
+- 👋 Hello All, I’m @Nivedhana
-- 🎓 Student at Sri Ramakrishna Institute of Technology Coimbatore
+- 🎓 Student at Sri Ramakrishna Institute of Technology
-- 🌱 Currently learning Front-End Development @Spotnack
+- 🌱 Currently learning Front-End Development @Spotknack
 - 💞️ Fun facts : I do lot of funny things
 - 📫 How to reach me
    g-mail : nivedhanasakthivel@gmail.com